 - In a baked potato (they’re better than chili-topped baked potatoes)

 - Sloppy Joe Pasta (simply toss cooked pasta with your sloppy joe sauce)

-TIP: Don’t forget to add the cheese.
-Any kind of cheese will do.
-But, cheddar and American are particularly good with a delicious sloppy joe sauce.
+TIP: Remember to add the cheese.
+Any kind will do, but cheddar and American cheeses are particularly good with a delicious sloppy joe sauce.